python-poetry/poetry/README.md

 pgsql = ["psycopg2"]
 ```

-When installing packages, you can specify features by using the `-E|--extras` option:
+When installing packages, you can specify extras by using the `-E|--extras` option:

 ```bash
 poet install --extras "mysql pgsql"